ArkEcosystem/AIPs/AIPS/aip-1.md

 Authors MUST NOT self assign AIP numbers, but should use an alias such as "AIP-champion-consensus-improvements" which includes the author's name/nick and the AIP subject.

-If the AIP editor approves, he will assign the AIP a number, label it as Standards Track, Informational, or Process, give it status "Draft", and add it to the AIPs git repository.
+If the AIP editor approves, he will assign the AIP a number, label it as Standards Track, Informational, or Process, give it status "Draft".
 The AIP editor will not unreasonably deny a AIP.
 Reasons for denying AIP status include duplication of effort, disregard for formatting rules, being too unfocused  or too broad, being technically unsound, not providing proper motivation or addressing backwards compatibility.
 For a AIP to be accepted it must meet certain minimum criteria.
 It must be a clear and complete description of the proposed enhancement.
 The enhancement must represent a net improvement.
 The proposed implementation, if applicable, must be solid and must not complicate the protocol unduly.

 The AIP author may update the Draft as necessary in the git repository.
 Updates should be submitted by the author as pull requests.